Adding, changing and debugging pings

 - Have you considered alternatives?
 E.g., collecting this data from Sourcegraph.com, or adding a report for admins that we can request from some number of friendly customers?

-These RFCs are great examples: Adding code host versions to Pings and Adding Sourcegraph Extensions Usage Metrics to Pings.
+This RFCs is a great example: Adding code host versions to Pings.

 When the RFC is approved, use the life of a ping documentation with help of an example PR to implement the change.
 At least one member of the BizOps team must approve the resulting PR before it can be merged.
 DO NOT merge your PR yet.
 Steps 3, 4, and 5 must be completed before merging.